 You can submit a claim for Carer's Allowance if you look after someone for 35 hours per week or more and they receive certain benefits.
 You do not have to live with them or be related.
 Your claim can also be backdated by 3 months from the date you apply.

 You can apply for Carer’s Allowance if the person you're caring for receives any of the following:

-Personal Independence Payment (PIP) – daily living component
+daily living component of Personal Independence Payment (PIP)

-Disability Living Allowance (DLA) – the middle or highest care rate
+the middle or highest care rate of Disability Living Allowance (DLA)

-Claiming Carer's Allowance can have an impact on the benefits received by the person you are caring for.
+Claiming Carer's Allowance can affect benefits received by the person you are caring for.
 If they receive means-tested benefits with a severe disability premium, or Pension Credit with a severe disability premium, they may lose this if someone claims Carer's Allowance for looking after them.